zapsters/stardew-todo/README.md

 This is my first todo app I have made, so if you have any suggestions feel free to share your ideas!

-## Version: 0.9.2 | Under Development
+## Version: 0.9.3 | Finishing Development

-TODO:
+Things are wrapping up for this project!
+Corners are being rounded, things being tested, and users are using.

-- Task Categories
+- Categories are now available for tasks and sorting!
+- Due dates no longer required :)
+- Save data functional, uses local storage and autosaves.

+#

 If you find any bugs, feel free to leave a comment on this repo!